huangl3/RTCUR/README.md

 This repository is for our paper:

-[1] HanQin Cai, Zehan Chao, Longxiu Huang, and Deanna Needell. <!-- <a href=https://jmlr.org/papers/v22/21-0287.html> --> Robust Tensor CUR: Rapid Low-Tucker-Rank Tensor Recovery with Sparse Corruptions</a>.
+[1] HanQin Cai, Zehan Chao, Longxiu Huang, and Deanna Needell. <!-- <a href=https://jmlr.org/papers/v22/21-0287.html> --> Robust Tensor CUR: Rapid Low-Tucker-Rank Tensor Recovery with Sparse Corruptions</a>.*SIAM Journal on Imaging Sciences*, 2023.

 ###### To display math symbols properly, one may have to install a MathJax plugin.
 For example, [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).